Some Spectacular Walks in Jervis Bay

 The Mangrove Boardwalk is a hidden gem for the nature walker.
 It is a 1.4km stroll on a beautiful and accessible boardwalk through the bio-diverse river mangrove environment between Currambene Creek and the Jervis Bay Maritime Museum.
 From the boardwalk visitors can see beautiful Grey and River Mangroves, various bird species, crabs, fish and other flora and fauna.
 This walk can also be a birdwatcher’s paradise.
 Information notices are displayed strategically to assist visitors identify wildlife.The walk is best taken at high or incoming tide.

 The well signed Mangrove Boardwalk begins at the back of the JB Maritime Museum buildings and behind the building holding the boat ‘Crest’ which is currently being restored.
+This walk is very close to our Jervis Bay accommodation.

 Don’t forget to take your camera, hat, sunscreen, drinking water and binoculars.
 Accessible bathrooms are in the Jervis Bay Maritime Museum grounds and inside the Museum.